-As I put more and more distance between my present self and the self that went through the worst of what many consider to be the most difficult to deal with psychiatric disorder (bipolar type I) along with major anxiety disorder and borderline personality disorder along with being homeless through a Canadian winter, I can look back with some added perspective as to how I not only managed to get through all of that but actually continue to handle my mental outlooks, moods, mental states, cognitive abilities, abilities to handle life's difficulties and so on in a much improved fashion.
+As I do some rewriting and additions to this piece three and a half years after first writing it in the fall of 2015 and have put more and more distance between my present self and the self that went through the worst of what many consider to be the most difficult to deal with psychiatric disorder (bipolar type I) and, it turns out, Chronic Traumatic Encepholapathy (from about a dozen concussions earlier in life), along with major anxiety disorder and borderline personality disorder along with being homeless through a Canadian winter, I can look back with some added perspective as to how I not only managed to get through all of that but actually continue to handle my mental outlooks, moods, mental states, cognitive abilities, abilities to handle life's difficulties and so on in a much improved fashion.

 I have to be clear that one does not - at least at my age and for how long my brain has been a "bipolar brain" (and all the rest) - simply "stop" being bipolar.
-Those potential forces are and will always be there, they always must be managed.
-A bipolar brain (the real ones, not the tragically misdiagnosed ones) is always going to be prone to certain reactions to life's stress and stressful events.
+Chronic Traumatic Encepholapathy is an (as yet) incurable degenerative brain disease that doesn't exactly go away on its own either.
+All the potential forces those can give rise to (and they infamously powerful) are and will always be there, they always must be managed.
+A bipolar brain (the real ones, not the tragically misdiagnosed ones) and one with CTE is always going to be prone to certain reactions to life's stress and stressful events.
 It is never going to be easy to manage.
 There is always going to be potential for being blown way off the rails by life events and stressors outside of one's control.
 This is true of all long term disorders.

 Reflecting back, there was certainly no one magic bullet or even strategy that made the difference in learning to better manage the horrors and intense emotions and reactions my mind could produce so I need to think hard on what exactly made the biggest differences (aside from the basics of my Positive Difference Making Fundamentals).